-1. Use the lower controls to raise the main boom approximately 1FT (0.3 m).

-- 2. Push the emergency stop button in. - 3.
-Stand clear of the booms and slowly turn the knob to open the bleed down valve.
+- 1. Use the lower controls to raise the main boom approximately 1 (0.3 m). - 2.
+Push the emergency stop button in. - Stand clear of the booms and slowly turn the knob to open the bleed down valve.
 The boom should slowly lower by gravity.
-Control the rate of descent by turning the valve.
+Control the rate of descent by turning the knob.